JimTompkins/happy_feet_app/README.md

 |----------|----------------------|------------------|
 | audio player  | flutter_ogg_piano | soundpool <sup>1</sup> |

-The BLE interface is implemented using flutter_blue_plus.

-### Notes
+flutter_blue_plus is used for the BLE interface.

+The BASS audio library from un4seen Developments is used for audio.
+It is wrapped in a Flutter package called flutter_bass.
+Note that BASS is a commercial product with licensing requirements.
+See un4seen's website for details.
+Prior to using BASS, we tried several audio packages:

+- flutter_ogg_piano worked well for Android but does not have an implementation for iOS.
-1. flutter_ogg_piano did not work for iOS.
-Also tried audioplayers/audiocache for iOS but the latency was too long.
-Even with soundpool, the latency is 70ms (on iPhone 6).
+- audioplayers/audiocache worked for iOS but the latency was too long (>200ms)
+- soundpool had better latency (70ms on iPhone 6) but still not acceptable

 ## BLE Interface